SDS TESTING OPERATIONS:

 - Books, coats, backpacks, phones, smartwatches, and other personal items must be stored in the SDS main office or the M/P 2nd floor lockers.

 - Mobile phones or other internet-capable or Bluetooth devices are NOT allowed in the test rooms.
-They must be turned off prior to entering the testing room and stored in the SDS main office or lockers.
+They must be turned off prior to entering the testing room and stored in the SDS office or lockers.
+Calculators are permitted ONLY if approved by SDS or the instructor.

-- Arrive on time.
-Arrivals after 15 minutes late for regular quizzes/exams and 30 minutes late for finals may be considered “no show” and may only reschedule with permission from your instructor.
+- Arrive on time (early).
+Arrivals after 15 minutes late for regular quizzes/exams and 30 minutes late for finals may be considered “no-show” and may only reschedule with permission from your instructor.
+Instructors may have additional timing requirements.

 - All food, candy or gum, and tobacco are prohibited in the testing room.
 Covered drinks may be allowed.
 Students with food/drink accommodation needs will be seated away from computer stations.